19 Funny Statistics That Are Hard to Believe

 Americans love French fries

 A recent YouGov survey of 20,000 Americans found that Americans preferred French fries to every other way to eat a potato.
 Baked potatoes and mashed potatoes tied for second place.
-This preference probably has something to do with why this chain’s french fries are the most popular fast-food item of all time.

 Can you name every president?